AadithyaRao2809/SE/BD/Unit-1/hadoop_ecosystem.md

 **SQL -to -Hadoop (Apache)**

-- Supports bulk import and export of data into and out of HDFS
+- Supports bulk import and export of data(from structured) into and out of HDFS
 - From structured DBS like RDBMS, NOSQL,DATA WAREHOUSES etc (defines schema for import)
 - Data migration tool based on connector architecture
-- Advantage of migrating to HDFS : streaming data access so we can handle data as it comes, and then batch export to DB
+- Advantage of migrating to HDFS : streaming data access so we can handle data as it comes, and then batch export to DB(other tools like kafka that can do real time streaming)
 - Integrates with Oozie as an action
--  Supports plugins for  data sources(new external systems)
+-  Supports plugins(users can develop) for data sources(new external systems)
+- Sqoop Connectors, Sqoop can overcome the differences in SQL dialects supported by various databases along with providing optimized data transfer.
+To be more specific connector is a pluggable piece.
+That we use to fetch metadata about transferred data (columns, associated data types, …).
+Also to drive the data transfer itself in the most efficient manner.
 ![](../../Attachments/hadoop_ecosystem-20230928-7.png)

 ##### Import
 ![](../../Attachments/hadoop_ecosystem-20230928-8.png)

 ![](../../Attachments/hadoop_ecosystem-20230928-9.png)
+**Split-by Column:** Sqoop typically splits the data based on a specified column in the source database.
+This column is known as the "split-by" column.
+The split-by column is often a primary key or another column with a high degree of data distribution.
+Sqoop uses the values in this column to determine how to divide the data into chunks.

 ##### Export
 ![](../../Attachments/hadoop_ecosystem-20230928-10.png)

 ![](../../Attachments/hadoop_ecosystem-20230928-11.png)

 #### Flume